Newborn Metabolic Screening

 certain conditions, including metabolic disorders.

-or absorbs nutrients.
-Left untreated, some of these disorders could affect a baby's
+absorbs nutrients, or handles enzymes.
+Left untreated, some of these disorders could

 By screening for these disorders at birth, healthcare providers are then able to treat